February 23, 2024

 • Plug one end of the center hole that was drilled and tapped by using a suitable plug or the cut end of a 10-32 screw that sealed or glued in place or with silicone if you have time to let the tool set and the silicone to harden.

 Now, use this tool as shown to vacuum test the switch valve bore (Figure 7).
-It's a simple way to get a very accurate test before and after every repair (Figure 8).
+It's a simple way to get a very accurate test before and after every repair (Figure 8), just make sure to use your oversized tool if you're testing a reamed bore.

 Figure 7 – New Vacuum Testing Switch Valve Tools